rackerlabs/support-how-to/content/cloud-servers/checking-running-services-on-linux.md

 ---
 permalink: checking-running-services-on-linux/
-audit_date: '2016-10-11'
+audit_date: '2018-10-16'
 title: Check running services on Linux
 type: article
 created_date: '2012-06-21'
 created_by: Rackspace Support
-last_modified_date: '2016-10-11'
+last_modified_date: '2018-10-16'
-last_modified_by: Nate Archer
+last_modified_by: Kate Dougherty
 product: Cloud Servers
 product_url: cloud-servers
 ---

 When you need to troubleshoot a network service, the first step is to ensure that the service is running.

-If the service has an init script installed, you can use the `service` command to start, stop, and check the status of the service.
-The service command references a service by using its init script, which is stored in the **/etc/init.d** directory for debain based distributions and the **etc/rc.d/init.d** directory for Red Hat based distributions.
+If the service has an initialization (init) script installed, you can use the `service` command to start, stop, and check the status of the service.
+This command references a service by using its init script, which is stored in the `/etc/init.d` directory for Debian&reg;-based distributions and the `etc/rc.d/init.d` directory for Red Hat&reg;-based distributions.

-If you aren't sure what name the system uses for a service, check either directory by using the `ls` command followed by the directory.
+If you don't know the name that the system uses for a service, check either of the preceding directories by using the `ls` command followed by the directory name.
 Some names vary depending on your distribution.
-For example, Apache is `httpd` on CentOS and `apache2` on Ubuntu.
+For example, Apache&reg; is `httpd` on CentOS&reg; and `apache2` on Ubuntu&reg;.

-**Note:** Many newer Linux distributions use systemd instead of netstat for checking services.
-If you are using systemd, replace all `service <service-name> <status>` commands with `systemct1 <status> <service-name>`.
-For more information about `systemct1` commands, see the Fedora [SysVinit to Systemmd Cheatsheet](https://fedoraproject.org/wiki/SysVinit_to_Systemd_Cheatsheet).
+**Note**: Many newer Linux&reg; distributions use `systemd` instead of `netstat` to check services.
+If you're using `systemd`, replace all `service <service-name> <status>` commands with `systemct1 <status> <service-name>`.
+For more information about `systemct1` commands, see the Fedora&trade; [SysVinit to Systemd Cheatsheet](https://fedoraproject.org/wiki/SysVinit_to_Systemd_Cheatsheet).

 ### Check the service status

 A service can have any of the following statuses:

 - `start`: The service has started.
-- `stop`: The service has stopped running
+- `stop`: The service has stopped running.
-- `restart`: The service is rebooting and will start after the process is complete
+- `restart`: The service is rebooting and will start after the process is complete.

-The following example shows how to check the status of `httpd` on CentOS using the `service` command.
+The following example shows how to check the status of `httpd` on CentOS by using the `service` command:

     $ sudo service httpd status
     httpd is stopped

 ### Start the service

 If a service isn't running, you can use the `service` command to start it.
+The following example starts the `httpd` service:

     $ sudo service httpd start
     Starting httpd:                                            [  OK  ]

-If the application can't be started, the system reports the failure and usually shows a message explaining the reason.
+If the application can't be started, the system reports the failure and usually displays a message that indicates the cause of the problem.

     $ sudo service httpd start
     Starting httpd: (98)Address already in use: make_sock: could not bind to address [::]:80